daemondazz/puppet-ssl/README.md

 * `ssl::certificate`

-   Object that performs the configuration of the NTP service on the node.
+   Object that adds an SSL certificate to the node.
+Supports the following
-   Supports the following options:
+   options:

    * `sslhostname` (string)